roitraining/ux-designers-training/operations-for-designers/labs/03-monitor-cloud-storage.md

 gsutil du -s gs://$BUCKET_NAME
 ```

-### How to alert runaway GCS Bucket size
+### How to alert runaway Cloud Storage bucket size
-Consider how a company would get alerts if their GCS usage was spiking.
+Consider how a company would get alerts if their Cloud Storage usage was spiking.
 They could put a Monitoring alert on total size, but the results would only be updated once a day.

 If you needed more real-time data, you could do Bytes Received.
 But what if many files were written and deleted?
 Actual total storage cost might not be high.
 You could run a chron job that checked every "x" minutes with `gsutil` and reported a custom metric on total size.